Teacher Institute 2.0

 Because by participating in the program, you will:

-- Investigate the qualities of contemporary art and contemporary teaching and learning, paying close attention to the place of the creative process and inquiry in both pursuits.
+- Investigate the qualities of contemporary art and contemporary teaching and learning, paying close attention to the place of the creative process and inquiry in these pursuits.

 - The Institute is free.

-- As a full and active participant in the year-long program, you will earn 45 CPDUs and 3 Lane Credits.
+- As a full and active participant in the yearlong program, you will earn 42 CPDUs and 3 Lane Credits.

-- You will also receive priority in booking free, artist-led field trips (and free busing!) to the MCA to engage your students in investigating, too, what contemporary art can do to shake up and deepen learning.
+- You will also receive priority in booking a free, artist-led field trip (with free busing) to the MCA.

 How is the Institute structured?